 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
-The Company's primary exposure to credit risk is on its bank deposits of \$3,066,527 (2020 - \$208,938) and short-term investments in GICs of \$Nil (2020 - \$2,428,043).
+The Company's primary exposure to credit risk is on its bank deposits of \$804,822 (June 30, 2021 - \$3,066,527).
 This risk is managed by using major Canadian banks that are high credit quality financial institutions as determined by rating agencies.

-Notes to Consolidated Financial Statements For the years ended June 30, 2021 and 2020 (Expressed in Canadian Dollars, unless otherwise stated)
+Notes to Consolidated Financial Statements For the years ended June 30, 2022 and 2021 (Expressed in Canadian Dollars)